 Trunyan Village, oftentimes also spelt ‘Terunyan’, is a remote mountain village on the eastern lakeside of Mount Batur, in central Bali’s Kintamani highlands.
 The settlement is known for its indigenous Balinese community, known as the Bali Aga, who have unique burial rites.
 Their deceased aren’t cremated in lavish funerary ceremonies as like the majority of Balinese Hindus, but rather laid out on the ground within the village’s literal boneyard.

-Getting to Trunyan Village usually requires a boat ride from a local dock in the village of Songan, on the caldera lake’s more accessible western side.
-Going with a local guide is much advised, and opting for a pre-booked tour will ensure smoother and convenient access.
-The crossing will provide you with great panoramic shots of the lake and mountain.
-At the village itself, highlight attractions include the village’s Pancering Jagat Temple, with its towering statues.
+Getting to Trunyan Village usually requires a boat ride from a local dock in the village of Songan, on the caldera lake’s accessible western side.
+The crossing provides you with panoramic shots of the lake and mountain.
+Also a highlight is the village’s Pancering Jagat Temple with its towering statues.